SSC-ICT-Innovatie/nl-kat-coordination/rfd/0010-generic-scheduling-and-object-sets.md

 - We want to make the arbitrary JSON data more explicit.
-Plugins can be run on a variety of input sets, so e.g. a BoefjeMeta is too limited as well as redundant: fields such as `started_at` and `ended_at` should be defined on the Task, while fields as `input_ooi` should be replaced by a more generic input data field on the Schedule.
+Plugins can be run on a variety of input sets, so e.g. a BoefjeMeta is too limited as well as redundant: fields such as `started_at` and `ended_at` should be defined on the Task, while fields as `input_object` should be replaced by a more generic input data field on the Schedule.
 - Schedules on an interval should be configured with a recurrence field, as discussed multiple times, this is a more flexible and powerful approach.
 - We could want to trigger a plugin to parse a file when it is created, e.g. because it contains `nmap` output.
 This is